ItaiLash/ex1/README.md

 * hasNi : checks if the nodes are adjacent (there is an edge between them) - O(1).
 * addNi : add a weighted edge between the nodes (in other words the method adds the node to this node HashMap) - O(1).
 * removeNode : removes the edge between the nodes (in other words the method delete the node from this node HashMap) - O(1)
-* compareTo : override on compareTo in order to compare two nodes just by their tag (used in Wgraph_algo class).
+* compareTo : override on compareTo in order to compare two nodes just by their tag (used in WGraph_Algo class).
 * equals : override on equals in order to checks if two nodes are equal, equality is determined by comparing all the fields of the two nodes including Hashmap's keys and values.

 **Back to WGraph_DS class**

 This class is an implementation of weighted_graph interface.
 WGraph_DS class implement an unidirectional weighted graph.
-It support a large number of nodes (over 10^6, with average degree of 10).
+It supports a large number of nodes (over 10^6, with average degree of 10).
-This implementation is also based on HashMap data structure.
+This implementation also based on HashMap data structure.

 Each WGraph_DS contains few fields:
 ‫*‬ wg : HashMap data structure that represent a graph, used to store all the nodes in the graph.